JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 ## Chapter 1: Problem structure

 Algorithmic interview problems tend to follow a particular format.
-Being familiar with this format is necessary for solving problems quickly and accurately.
+Being familiar with this format is necessary for solving problems quickly and correctly.

 Consider the following problem statement: